Things seem to be on the up at Eversheds after a few years of anni horribiles (along with, to be fair, plenty of other firms).

 On the plus side, there does appear to be a huge range of flexible working options, from career break to reduced hours, remote working and job sharing.
 More reports on whether this really does work please - if so then clearly this is a very good thing indeed.

 Trainees should know that although the firm takes on a lot of new recruits every year they're shared out around its offices.
 This means that you'll never have more than 17 colleagues, so you should be able to get to know each other easily.
 We can’t decide whether it’s a good or bad thing that you may or may not have cavorted naked with them in training.
 You'll also have the opportunity to be seconded to the firm's international offices or clients.
-Whether it's a recipe for harmony is another matter.
-One correspondent told us in no uncertain terms that the "London trainees are turds and think they are god's gift to the earth".

 For more information on Eversheds click here